 Porn Addiction and The Urges

 These urges can sometimes get out of hand when it comes to behavioral addictions like porn addiction.
 It does not help that we live in a world where everything is so sexualized and porn is everywhere.
 Many recovering addicts find it almost impossible to quit internet porn, especially at the beginning of their reboot journey.

 Sexual content and imagery are everywhere you look.
 It even pops up on your screen when you least expect it.
 Undeniably, we live in a very sexualized world.
-The world market has figured out that sex sells, and as a result of its advertisement you come across or movie you watch, it will at least have the slightest sexual undertones.
+The world market has figured out that sex sells, and as a result of the advertisement you come across or movie you watch, it will at least have the slightest sexual undertones.
 Being surrounded by such content can have a seriously detrimental effect on a recovering addict.
 It’ll only increase the magnitude of urges and halt recovery.

 A good thing to do in this case is to communicate with people who’ve been through this.
 Just the perspectives alone can make a lot of difference in how you’re thinking of the situation at hand.